EmperorYP7/IIITR-IEEE-Website/README.md

 Run the following command sequentially to get a proper setup.

-1. Open the command prompt or terminal in the main directory of the repository.
+1. Open the command prompt or terminal in the root directory of the repository.
 Then run the command :

 `npm install`